greentfrapp/project-asimov/guide_aboutai.md

 	This section here is to remind the reader that not using AIS is an option.
 Think carefully about whether AI should be used for a problem at hand.
 </span>

 The superiority of AIS should not be taken for granted despite all the hype.
 For example, human professionals are often far better at explaining their decisions, as compared to AIS.
-It is immensely important to consider the trade-offs when deploying AIS.
-Common considerations include explainability and emotional and social qualities, where humans far outperform machines.
+It is immensely important to consider the trade-offs when deploying AIS and look critically at both pros and cons.
+In some cases, AIS may not actually offer significant benefits despite all the hype.
+Other common considerations include explainability and emotional and social qualities, where humans far outperform machines.

 In particular, an oft-neglected consideration could be overconfidence in AIS-derived decisions.
 While the well-known fallibility of humans remind us to double and triple check decisions, employing AIS might create a false sense of security based on flawed assumptions (see Illusion of Fairness above).